St Andrew's Church, Dent

 St Andrew's Church is in the village of Dent, Cumbria, England.
-It is an active Anglican parish church in the deanery of Kendal, the archdeaconry of Westmorland and Furness. and the diocese of Carlisle.
-It has a regular Sunday morning eucharist at 11.15am.
+It is an active Anglican parish church in the Western Dales Mission Community in the deanery of Kendal and archdeaconry of Westmorland and Furness. and the diocese of Carlisle.
 Its benefice is united with that of St John the Evangelist, Cowgill.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.